labgem/microscope-user-doc/docs/content/overview/organismselection.rst

 See :ref:`selection-zone` to learn more about the **Selection Zone** (including the use of filters in it).

 You can use the **Pre-selection Zone** several times with different filters.
-This allows to create arbitrarily complicated selections.
+This allows to create more complex selections.

 When satisfied with the list in the **Selection Zone**, click on **Save**.
 The selection window will close and you will return to the page you are interested in